This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 The smoke flavor of Alder is deeper and more intense than the fruitwoods, so you should be careful to not over-do it with your smoke levels.
 But if you get it right, you’ll be rewarded with delicious pulled pork BBQ.

 Oak is yet another solid choice to pair with pork.
-It has a medium level of smoke flavor intensity.
-For reference, expect the smoke of oak to be more intense than cherry or apple but less intense than hickory.
+It has a medium to high level of smoke flavor intensity.
+For reference, expect the smoke of oak to be more intense than cherry or apple but less intense than mesquite.

 Oak works great with every meat, and pork is no different.
 The one thing about oak is that it doesn’t really provide sweetness in the smoke flavor.
 Because of this, it’s a great candidate to blend with a sweeter wood like apple, cherry, or maple.